bandarimanojkumar/cs404/lab04/readme.txt

 This lab is about using i2c to connect led matrix to beaglebone

+ledmatrix.js
-ledmatrix.js contains code for connecting 8*8 bicolour led matrix to i2c of beaglebone to display different faces on led matrix
+		contains code for connecting 8*8 bicolour led matrix to i2c of beaglebone to display different faces on led matrix test.js
+	        contains code for etch a sketch on ledmatrix controlled using joystick